 That I read the scans — that I am the doctor.
 I help the doctor take pictures so he can do a correct diagnosis.
 I don’t diagnose.

-What do you wish you knew about the job before you got into it?
+What do you wish you had known before you got into this line of work?

-I don’t like needles, and I have to stick people for IVs.
+I don’t like needles, but I have to stick people for IVs.

 What personality traits or qualities would make someone a good fit for this job?